- About Us

 Oxford Playmaker delivers workshops in close partnership with the Oxford Playhouse.

 We work with writers at all stages of their career.

 This programme is free but selective.
-For 2017-2018 there were 120 applications and a short list has been chosen for interview.
+For the 2017-2018 programme there were 120 applications.

 Please send any questions or enquiries for 2018-2019 to firstname.lastname@example.org.

-Oxford Playmaker is indebted to Louise Chantal, Chief Executive of Oxford Playhouse, and Mezze Eade, Participation Programme Leader, for their enormous encouragement and generosity to the writers in every aspect of the programme.
+Oxford Playmaker is indebted to Louise Chantal, Chief Executive of Oxford Playhouse, and Mezze Eade, Participation Director, for their enormous encouragement and generosity to the writers in every aspect of the programme.